PEOPLE

 Nandita Garud

-Nandita is an assistant professor in the Ecology and Evolutionary Biology department at UCLA.
-She is interested in understanding how natural populations evolve and has been focusing on bacteria in the human microbiome and Drosophila melanogaster.
+Nandita is an Associate Professor in the Departments of Ecology and Evolutionary Biology and Human Genetics , a Paul Allen Distinguished Investigator, and NSF CAREER recipient.
+She is interested in understanding how natural populations evolve, with a focus on the human gut microbiome and Drosophila melanogaster.

 Graduate Students